geminimir/meterguard/README.md

 ### Try the Interactive Demo

-Experience StripeMeter in action with our realistic SaaS demo:
+Experience meterguard in action with our realistic SaaS demo:

 ```bash
 cd demo/cloudapi-saas